-An almost unbeatable UFC champion, martial artist, and Special Forces veteran, Kennedy has stated time and again throughout his colorful career that he has one big goal in life: to become impossible to kill.
+An almost unbeatable UFC champion, martial artist, and special forces veteran, Kennedy has stated, time and again throughout his colorful career, that he has one big goal in life—to become impossible to kill.

 Strange as it may be, Kennedy’s goal to become the world’s most unkillable man has landed him a reality TV show that deliberately sends him into many peculiar and downright terrifying situations.
-As the show host of, Hard to Kill, he orchestrates the most dangerous event that could potentially happen in common situations—such as fighting a fire on a fishing boat in the middle of the ocean—just to find a way to get himself out of it (don’t do this at home, kids).
+As the show host of Hard to Kill, he orchestrates the most dangerous events that could potentially happen in common situations—such as fighting a fire on a fishing boat in the middle of the ocean—just to find a way to get himself out of it (don’t do this at home, kids).

-Instead, he continually and deliberately finds ways to control failure so that failure doesn't ultimately control him.
+Instead, he continually and deliberately finds ways to control failure so that failure ultimately doesn't control him.

 As physicians, we are trained to avoid failure at all costs.
 When treating patients, that’s a noble and necessary goal.
-But that fear of failure starts to seep into the rest of our lives, preventing us from growing and taking the risks we need to grow.
+But that fear of failure starts to seep into the rest of our lives, preventing us from taking the risks we need to grow.

 Choosing your battle

 On March 2, 1955, a young girl boarded a bus to get to school.
-In 1950’s Alabama, the law stated that if the bus was full and a white person got on, Claudette Colvin would need to offer her seat and move to the back of the bus.
-Until then, Colvin complied.
+In 1950s Alabama, the law so stated that if a bus was full and a white person was getting on, Claudette Colvin would need to offer her seat and move to the back of the bus.
+Until then, Colvin had complied.
 But on that day, a full nine-months before Rosa Parks made her famous stand (or seat, rather!), 15-year-old Colvin decided to stay put.
 With that single decision, Colvin (and Parks) defied order and moved the entire country into a state of complexity, fundamentally changing the way the country operated.

-The first step is to acknowledge that your current state of order may feel good but it’s not helping you in the long-term.
+The first step is to acknowledge that while your current state of order may feel good, it’s not helping you in the long-term.
 Once you’ve accepted this, the next step is to decide what aspect of your life you want to develop further.
 Let’s say you’ve been thinking about changing specialities.
 Your career is pretty comfortable right now and any change is going to destabilize that.
 If you want to take the Kennedy approach, you could jump straight into that new career, regardless of how it will destabilize your life.